cdonlan/CaseStudy1/README.md

 ##Analyze
 Contains the R code used to answer the questions.

 A few other notes, the root directory also contains a makefile called run.r, which can be used if you want to run the code outside of the report.
 Also note, that I had some issues using kniter's read_chunk function, it always uses the path of the actual rmarkdown file.
 I tried to use setwd, but it would always use the path of the file itself.
 This is why there is a copy of the analyze.r file in the data folder.
+The data folder also contains a normal markdown version of the R markdown file.
+The RMD file was not generating all the chunks.